Sukanyeah/Sukanyeah/README.md

   <li><b>🖊️ Writes on: </b><a href="https://www.sukanyeah.in/">Sukanyeah.in</a></li>
 </ul>

-<p>I'm Sukanyeah Krishna, a Web Developer at the Esport.al Team,
-  where I support gamers to build and grow their own communities through <a href="https://esport.al/unite">🚩 Esportal Gamers Unite Program</a>.
-I'm passionate about building opportunities for gamers, bridges between different communities, and helping people from diverse backgrounds to code.
+<p>I'm Sukanyeah Krishna, a Web Developer at the Esport.al Team, where I support gamers to build and grow their own communities through <a href="https://esport.al/unite">🚩 Esportal Gamers Unite Program</a>.
+Passionate about building opportunities for gamers, bridges between different communities, and helping people from diverse backgrounds to code.
 </p>

 </div>